rootstrap/blog/content/Stop creating services for everything - Knowing YAAF & the FormObject Pattern.md

 end
 ```

-It looks terrible, doesn't it?
-Maybe our first thinking about that piece of code is to make a refactoring moving the creation of the post to a service named `PostCreationService`, which could be useful and it might be used in the future in another part of the system.
-But... what have we said about _reinventing the wheel_?
+It looks terrible, right?
+Maybe our first thought about that piece of code is to make a refactoring that moves the creation of the post to a service named `PostCreationService`.
+This could be useful and might be used in the future in another part of the system.
+But, what have we said about _reinventing the wheel_?

 Using **YAAF** we should create a new `PostForm` class that is going to encapsulate all the logic of post creation and related models inside it.
 And is very simple to implement it!
 Look at this code: